Published on February 11th, 2015 | by Brad0

 Spider-Man Joins the Marvel Cinematic Universe

 In the wee small hours of Tuesday morning, Marvel Studios and Sony made the joint-announcement many fans have been hoping for beyond all hope; an appearance has been struck and our friendly neighbourhood Spider-Man will be appearing in the Marvel Cinematic Universe.
 The new Spider-Man will make his debut in an upcoming MCU film before spinning off into a Sony-financed, Marvel-co-produced solo film on the 28th of July 2017.
 So what implications does this have?
+Take a look at the site here to find out!

 How does this affect the Amazing Spider-Man series?